haskell-distributed/cloud-haskell/CONTRIBUTING.md

 ## Contributing changes upstream

+### Contributing changes to a single package

-To contribute a change, you first need a fork:
+To contribute changes, you first need a fork:

 ```
 $ cd <submodule-dir>